CracktheDom/aws-bootcamp-cruddur-2023/journal/week4.md

   created_at TIMESTAMP default current_timestamp NOT NULL
 );
 ```
-** in postgres schema refers to different namespaces **
+** In Postgres, schema refers to different namespaces **

-* Execute the following code to test if it is successful
+* Execute the following code in a terminal to test if schema construction is successful
 ```sh
 psql cruddur < backend-flask/db/schema.sql -h localhost -U postgres
 ```
 ## Seed (provide mock) data
-* in *backend-flask/bin/db-seed* append
+* in *backend-flask/bin/db-seed* append with the following code

 ```sh
 CYAN='\033[1;36m'